PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

 - If individual marks are entered for each student without entering an overall group mark, the attempt will still show as Needs Marking.
 - Individual marks can only be given for the final mark, not for individual attempts (this is only relevant if you mark more than one attempt).
+- You can also update individual marks on the Gradebook Marks tab, but this does not show student groupings.

 <!-- ## Testing your group Assignment -->